midnite8177/pthread/README.md

 The goals of this library are:

-- A simple, high-quality, standalone implementation of the POSXI pthreads API.
+- A simple, high-quality, standalone implementation of the POSIX pthreads API.
 - No awkward licensing issues.
 This is released as completely free software to use as you wish.
   You do not have to credit anybody or comply with any licensing restrictions. (see UNLICENSE)
 - No undocumented APIs.
 This is implemented entirely using standard Win32 APIs.